fabiolune/raspberrypi-kubernetes-setup/README.md

 The Nginx ingress controller provides a way to manage the incoming traffic using nginx as a reverse proxy.

-To install the ingress controller the best reference to follow is available at the official website[^1], in particular I will follow the helm approach described [here](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm).
+To install the ingress controller the best reference to follow is available at the official website, in particular I will follow the helm approach described [here](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm).

 The documentation describes some peculiarities of the bare metal setup that I suggest to read [here](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/); the main points are related to:

 - having a service for the controller of type __NodePort__ instead of __LoadBalancer__ (usually automatically provided by the cloud provider for managed clusters like AKS, EKS, ...)
-- making sure that the nginx controller is only deployed on a single node (the one that will be exposed to the internet traffic through the router port forwarding)
+- making sure that the _nginx_ controller is only deployed on a single node (the one that will be exposed to the internet traffic through the router port forwarding)

-To ensure the second point first of all we need to tag the node in such a way that it will be the selected by the kubernetes scheduler for the nginx controller pods.
+To ensure the second point first of all we need to tag the node in such a way that it will be the selected by the kubernetes scheduler for the _nginx_ controller pods.
 Assuming a name `raspberrypi` for the node (which coincide with the hostname), then you can execute the following command:

 ```console
 kubectl label nodes raspberrypi external-exposed=true